Graylog2/documentation/pages/searching/time_frame_selector.rst

 To access the window, click the clock icon.
 A dialog pops up, offering the following ranges:

-* Relative
+* *Relative*
-* Absolute
+* *Absolute*
-* Keyword
+* *Keyword*

-Relative time frame selector
+Relative Time Frame Selector
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The relative time frame selector lets you look for messages from the selected option to the time you hit the search button.
-The selector offers a wide set of relative time frames that fit most of your search needs, including an *All Time* option.
+The *Relative* time frame selector lets you search for messages within time ranges relative to *Now* or another date of your choosing.
+This selector offers a wide set of relative time frames that fit most of your search needs, including an *All Time* option.

 .. image:: /images/searching/relative_time_frame_revised.png